Saturn (mythology): Cult outside Rome

 Little evidence exists in Italy for the cult of Saturn outside Rome, but his name resembles that of the Etruscan god Satres.
 (Note: Found on the Piacenza Liver; see also Martianus Capella 1.58; Mueller (2010).)
 The potential cruelty of Saturn was enhanced by his identification with Cronus, known for devouring his own children.
 He was thus used in translation when referring to gods from other cultures the Romans perceived as severe; he was equated with the Carthaginian god Baal Hammon, to whom children were sacrificed, and to Yahweh, whose Sabbath was referred to as Saturni dies, "Saturn's day," in a poem by Tibullus, who wrote during the reign of Augustus; eventually this gave rise to the word "Saturday" in English.
 The identification with Ba'al Hammon later gave rise to the African Saturn, a cult that enjoyed great popularity until the 4th century.
 Besides being a popular cult it also had the character of a mystery religion and required child sacrifices.
 It is also considered as inclining to monotheism.
-In the ceremony of initiation the myste (initiate) "intrat sub iugum" ("enters beneath the yoke"), a ritual that Leglay compares to the Roman tigillum sororium.
-Even though their origin and theology are completely different the Italic and the African god are both sovereign and master over time and death, a fact that has permitted their association.
+In the ceremony of initiation the myste (initiate) "intrat sub iugum" ("enters beneath the yoke"), a ritual that Le Glay compares to the Roman tigillum sororium.
+Even though their origin and theology are completely different, the Italic and the African god are both sovereign and master over time and death, a fact that has permitted their association.
 However, the African Saturn is not directly derived from the Italic god, but rather from his Greek counterpart, Cronus.